-Presently, 534 of the 614 active commercial farms (87%) in the present TB surveillance zone have a verified Wildlife Risk Mitigation Action Plan in place.
+Presently, 534 of the 611 active commercial farms (87%) in the present TB surveillance zone have a verified Wildlife Risk Mitigation Action Plan in place.

-Because the threat of infection for herds in the MAZ, and especially in the Enhanced Wildlife Biosecurity zone, is greater than in other areas, the TB Program, in conjunction with the TB Advisory Committee, has developed an Enhanced Wildlife Biosecurity Program that assists farmers to mitigate risks for those herds located in areas of highest risk for exposure.
-Using the Epi Team approach that the TB Program has used on affected farms for years, the herd owners in the Enhanced Wildlife Biosecurity Area are being given a chance to work with a team that will take a more in depth look at each farm's risks and will give the producer some ideas of how to mitigate those risks.
-The two teams working on this effort are made up of Michigan State University Extension personnel, a wildlife biologist, a local producer, and a MDARD field staff veterinarian.
-They are finding some risks can be addressed by changing the farm's management practices.
-In other cases the pressure from wildlife on either cattle feeding sites or cattle feed storage sites may require an investment in physical plant improvements - mainly fencing.
+Because the threat of infection for herds in the MAZ, and especially in the Enhanced Wildlife Biosecurity zone, is greater than in other areas, the TB Program, in conjunction with the TB Advisory Committee, has developed an Enhanced Wildlife Biosecurity Program that assists farmers to protect herds located in areas of highest risk for exposure.
+Using the Epi Team approach that the TB Program has used on affected farms for years, the herd owners in the Enhanced Wildlife Biosecurity area are being given a chance to work with a team that will take a more in depth look at each farm's risks and will give the producer recommendations on mitigating those risks.
+The teams working on this effort are composed of Michigan State University Extension personnel, a wildlife biologist, and a MDARD field staff veterinarian.
+They are finding that some risks can be addressed by changing the farm's management practices.
+In other cases the pressure from wildlife on either cattle feeding sites or cattle feed storage sites will require an investment in physical improvements - primarily fencing.
+The current update on the EWB program is below:

-- Number of farms in Enhanced Wildlife Biosecurity (EWB) Area: 133 - Number of farms in EWB Area that have completed assessments: 59 - Number of farms in EWB Area that have fully implemented biosecurity plan: 6 - State cost-share funds spent to date in Enhanced Wildlife Biosecurity Area: \$52,429
+- Number of farms in Enhanced Wildlife Biosecurity (EWB) Area: 136 - Number of farms in EWB Area that have completed assessments: 86 - Number of farms in EWB Area that have fully implemented biosecurity plan: 6 - State cost-share funds spent to date in Enhanced Wildlife Biosecurity Area: \$52,429 - Projects in progress cost-share funds estimate: \$62,068